danielyang1009/danielyang1009.github.io/_posts/2017/2017-04-22-blog-with-hugo.md

 ## Switch from jekyll

 When I first want to build a blog and counter jekyll, I'm really happy about the result for only working for days.
 It's easy, fast and GitHub Pages supported.
 I found this great tutorial on YouTube by [Thomas Bradley](https://www.youtube.com/playlist?list=PLWjCJDeWfDdfVEcLGAfdJn_HXyM4Y7_k-).
 It really makes everything clear and simple to build basic framework of the website.
 With a little help from `Bootstrap`, I, even never build a website myself, finished first version of my blog within a week.
 Then I found `Hugo`, same static website generator by `golang`.
 It's really fast compare to `jekyll`, [Hugo benchmark](https://www.youtube.com/watch?v=CdiDYZ51a2o).
-It completed 5,000 posts in 6 or 7 second.
+It completed 5,000 posts in 7 second.
 It could be a main advantage of hugo inherit by `golang`.

-### Pros
+###### Pros

 - Super fast
 - More flexible syntax than liquid template
 - Since uploading content not source code, no wait until GitHub Pages render your pages
 - Theme feature, easily switch and package theme

-### Cons
+###### Cons

 - Not GitHub Page supported
 - No default theme to show content